sanographix/rin/readme.md

 ### at2x

-Retina ディスプレイ用のスタイルは下記の 3 パターンに出し分けできます。
+Variables for retina devices.

 - `at2x`
-    - Retina のデバイス全部に出す
+    - All retina devices
 - `at2x-tablet`
-    - Retina かつ iPad 以上のブラウザ幅のとき出す
+    - Retina devices (larger than iPad display)
 - `at2x-pc`
-    - Retina かつ PC で見てるときだけ出す（ファイルサイズの大きい画像など、スマホで読み込むにはきびしい画像に使うとよさそうです）
+    - Retina devices larger than PC display (1025px)
+    - Use this variables when you need to load too large file size images.

 #### Example: